Magnetization density distribution of Sr$_2$IrO$_4$: Deviation from a local $j_\text{eff}=1/2$ picture

 The existence of this WFM allows us to probe the magnetization density distribution in crystals by polarized neutron diffraction (PND).
 This technique is unique because it provides direct information about the 3-dimensional distribution of the magnetization throughout the unit cell, which in turn allows for a determination of the symmetry of occupied orbitals.
-This method is well established for paramagnetic and ferromagnetic (FM) systems.
-It gave access, e.g., to the $3d$-orbital population in ferromagnetic insulator YTiO$_3$~\cite{akimitsu2001}.
-It has been also successfully used in the study of FM ruthenate Ca$_{1.5}$Sr$_{0.5}$RuO$_4$, isostructural to Sr$_2$IrO$_4$, where an anomalously high spin density at the oxygen site and the $xy$ character of the Ru $d$-orbitals have been reported~\cite{gukasov2002}.
-While in conventional spin density studies either a positive or a negative spin component can be present at a given ion, in the iridates thanks to the spin-orbit coupling both positive and negative densities can coexist at the same Ir site (Fig.~\ref{fig:jeff}a)~\cite{morettisala2014}.
-To access this intra-atomic variation of magnetization density high resolution polarized hot neutron diffraction data are needed.
-Here we have performed PND (i) to establish the symmetry of the Ir $5d$ orbitals occupied by unpaired electrons and (ii) to check the presence of unpaired electron density on the oxygen ligand.
+This method has been successfully used in the study of ferromagnetic ruthenate Ca$_{1.5}$Sr$_{0.5}$RuO$_4$, isostructural to Sr$_2$IrO$_4$, where an anomalously high spin density at the oxygen site and the $xy$ character of the Ru $d$-orbitals have been reported~\cite{gukasov2002}.

 The typical experimental setup for PND, shown in Fig.~\ref{fig:setup}a, consists of a neutron polarizer, a flipping device that reverses the incident neutron polarization, a magnet and a detector.
 The sample is magnetized by a magnetic field applied along the vertical axis and scattering intensities of Bragg reflections for the two opposite states (spin-up and spin-down) of the incident polarization are measured.
 They are used to calculate the so-called flipping ratio, allowing access to the Fourier components of the magnetization density, as